NVIDIA/aistore/docker/dev/README.md

 ## Extra configuration

-It is possible that default settings do not work in specific cases, e.g, default networks cannot be used by DFC container.
+It is possible that default settings do not work in specific cases, e.g, default networks cannot be used by AIStore container.
 To fix this you can tune up variables in [deployment script](docker/dev/deploy_docker.sh).

 Useful script variables: